Life in Research

 Selected Research Initiatives

-I have led high-profile research projects, including the Carlsberg Foundation’s Semper Ardens Advance project The Tales of Bronze Age People, and I initiated and directed the international Sr-Mobility Research Group at the National Museum of Denmark.
+I conceived and led interdisciplinary research initiatives, including the Carlsberg Foundation’s Semper Ardens Advance project Tales of Bronze Age People, and founded and directed the international Sr-Mobility Research Group at the National Museum of Denmark.

 Tales of Bronze Age People